+Table~\ref{tab:tup_sel} compares two settings: random tuple selection and our proposed diverse similarity-based method.
+In our approach, similarity is computed explicitly over the attributes identified in phase one, ensuring that selected examples are similar in the most informative dimensions and avoiding irrelevant features that could dilute the closeness of the examples.
 The results show that our similarity-based tuple selection leads to substantial improvements in exact match accuracy across all datasets and values of $k$.
-For example, in the Buy dataset with $k=3$, accuracy increases from 0.923 (random) to 0.974 (diverse similarity).
-Similar trends are observed in the Phone dataset (0.952 to 0.976) and Zomato dataset (0.958 to 0.976).
-Likewise, in the more difficult Restaurant dataset, the model achieves better performance, improving from 0.761 to 0.816 at $k=3$, and from 0.772 to 0.832 at $k=10$.
+For example, in the \textit{Buy} dataset with $k=3$, accuracy increases from 0.923 (random) to 0.974 (diverse similarity).
+Similar trends are observed in the \textit{Phone} dataset (0.952 to 0.976) and \textit{Zomato} dataset (0.958 to 0.976).
+Likewise, in the more difficult \textit{Restaurant} dataset, the model achieves better performance, improving from 0.761 to 0.816 at $k=3$, and from 0.772 to 0.832 at $k=10$.
 Interestingly, while the accuracy improvements are often substantial, the changes in ROUGE scores are minimal with only minor differences across datasets.
 This suggests that the similarity-based selection method helps the model make more precise and fully correct predictions, as opposed to simply improving surface-level similarity.
-This precision stems from example relevance, where the selected examples often contain patterns or entities that reinforce the correct level of specificity.
-Consider the case of imputing brand names in the Buy dataset.
-A randomly chosen set of examples might not include any device from the LG brand.
-As a result, when the input tuple contains an LG product, the model may fall back to predicting the generic term “LG”, which provides only partial information.
+This precision stems from selecting relevant examples that reinforce correct specificity.
+For instance, when imputing brand names in the \textit{Buy} dataset, random examples may lack an LG product, causing the model to predict the generic “LG”.